- Download our Shanghai Schools Guide

 Note that once expats move into their new place of residence, they must register this with the local Public Service Bureau (PSB).

-Landlords will generally ask for two or three months' rent right away, and one month’s rent as a deposit, so be prepared to have a lot of cash on hand.
-Agents will also charge a commission, and this should be budgeted for.
+Landlords will generally ask for one or two months' rent right away, and one month’s rent as a deposit, so be prepared to have a lot of cash on hand.
+Agents will also charge a commission, usually the equivalent of a month's rent or a percentage thereof, and this should be budgeted for.